 Algebra is the division of math concerned with operations and relations.
-Its concentrations range from solving equations and inequalities to graphing functions and polynomials.
+Its areas of focus range from solving equations and inequalities to graphing functions and polynomials.
 Algebra’s complexity grows with increasing variables and operations, but it starts its foundation in linear equations and inequalities.

 The graph of linear inequalities include a dashed line if they are greater than or less than but not equal to.
 Linear equations, on the other hand, include a solid line in every situation.
 Moreover, linear inequalities include shaded regions whereas linear equations do not.

 The complexity of linear inequalities outweighs the complexity of linear equations.
-While the latter involves simple slope and intercept analysis, the former (linear inequalities) involves the assessment of where to shade when resolving how to account for the additional set of solutions.
+While the latter involves simple slope and intercept analysis, the former (linear inequalities) also involves deciding where to shade in the graph as you account for the additional set of solutions.

 Sky Smith has been writing on psychology, electronics, health and fitness since 2002 for various online publications.
 He graduated from the University of Florida with honors in 2005, earning a Bachelor of Science in psychology and statistics with a minor in math.